Majjhima Nikāya 28

 Hoti kho so, āvuso, samayo, yaṁ mahāsamudde aṅgulipabbatemanamattampi udakaṁ na hoti.

-There comes a time when there isn’t enough water in the ocean even to wet the tip of your finger.
+There comes a time when there’s not even enough water left in the great ocean to wet the tip of the toe.

 Tassā hi nāma, āvuso, bāhirāya āpodhātuyā tāva mahallikāya aniccatā paññāyissati, khayadhammatā paññāyissati, vayadhammatā paññāyissati, vipariṇāmadhammatā paññāyissati.